zanderm73/milestone-3/README.md

     1. Selecting all links and making sure all pages load correctly and there is not any dead links

 ### Automated Testing
 - All HTML code was tested using the W3C HTML tool validator ( https://validator.w3.org).
-The validator did not recognise the Django template extender which resulted in it flagging up multiple errors
+The validator did not recognise the template extender which resulted in it flagging up multiple errors
 - All CSS code was tested using the W3C CSS tool validator (https://jigsaw.w3.org/css-validator/).
 No errors were found
+- Unittesting was done using the file test.py, the tests that were used were taken from [here](https://damyanon.net/post/flask-series-testing/)

 ## Issues Faced